WillTheFarmer/apache-logs-to-mysql/.github/README.md

 First stage is performed in `LOAD DATA LOCAL INFILE` statements.
 Second stage is performed in `process_access_parse` and `process_error_parse` Stored Procedures.

 Python handles polling of log file folders and executing MySQL Database LOAD DATA, Stored Procedures, Stored Functions and SQL Statements.
 Python drives the application but MySQL does all Data Manipulation & Processing.

-Log files can be left in folders imported from for later reference.
 Application determines what files have been processed using `apache_logs.import_file` TABLE.
 Each imported file has record with name, path, size, created, modified attributes inserted during `processLogs`.

+File deletion is not required by application if desired for later reference.
+File record does have a setting to delete file from folder imported from after a certain amount of time if desired.
 Application runs with no need for user interaction.

-Log-level variables can be set to display info messages in console or inserted into [PM2](https://github.com/Unitech/pm2) logs for every process step.
+Log-level variables can be set to display Process Messages in console or inserted into [PM2](https://github.com/Unitech/pm2) logs for every process step.
 All import errors in Python `processLogs` (client) and MySQL Stored Procedures (server) are inserted into `apache_logs.import_error` TABLE.
 This is the only schema table that uses ENGINE=MYISAM to avoid TRANSACTION ROLLBACKS.